Wednesday, November 16, 2011

 Ingredients:

-1 loaf sourdough bread (I used Pepperidge Farm)
+1 loaf sourdough bread (I used Pepperidge Farm, 1.5 pound loaf)

 8 eggs